- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 - Carlos Delgado has the most plate appearances and the best OPS in franchise history.

 Since their first season in 1977, the Toronto Blue Jays have won two World Series and provided two American League MVP winners.
-Often a team with solid World Series odds, Toronto has been home to some iconic baseball players.
+Blue Jays odds to win the World Series have fluctuated over the years, but even when they have been uncompetitive, Toronto has been home to some big names.

-From the glories of 1992 and 1993 to Hall of Fame performers in the 21st century, numerous great players have worn the Blue Jays jersey.
+From the glories of 1992 and 1993 to Hall of Fame performers in the 21st century, numerous great players have pulled on the Blue Jays jersey.

-15 Best Toronto Blue Jays Players of All Time
+15 Best Blue Jays Players of All Time, Ranked

 1. Roy Halladay